-What Inslee’s 4-phase plan to reopen Washington’s economy means for your life
+Restaurants?
+Libraries?
+Sports?
+Here’s when things in Washington might reopen according to Inslee’s 4-phase plan

 - Pet walkers

-PHASE 2 — earliest expected date based on current data trends: May 25
+Phase 2 — earliest expected date based on current data trends: May 25

 What will be allowed:

-- All outdoor recreation involving fewer than 5 people outside your household.
+- All outdoor recreation involving fewer than five people outside your household.
 Camping and beaches are expected to reopen.

 - Gatherings with no more than five people outside your household

-- Limited non-essential travel within proximity of home
+- Limited nonessential travel within proximity of home

 - All remaining manufacturing businesses